 This lab is a demonstration of The Luria-Nebraska Examination.
 The demonstration will include administration, scoring, interpreting and reporting the findings of a complete battery.
+Delivery Method: In person

 PSY-566 Asmt - Clinical Assessment in Health Psychology, 1 semester credits